jpilevic/CloudPay-API/README.md

 # Introduction

-Gophish was built from the ground-up with a JSON API that makes it easy for developers and sysadmins to automate simulated phishing campaigns.
+CloudPay was built from the ground-up with a JSON API that makes it easy for credit card payment gateway.

-These docs describe how to use the [Gophish](https://getgophish.com) API.
+These docs describe how to use the [CloudPay](https://getgophish.com) API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/gophish/gophish/issues/new) if you see anything missing.

 {% hint style="info" %}
 **Is Python your language of choice?** If so, we have a [fully-supported Python API client](https://docs.getgophish.com/python-api-client/) that makes working with the Gophish API a piece of cake!